Former President George HW Bush hospitalized, misses parade

 KENNEBUNKPORT, Maine (AP) — The hospitalization of former President George H.W.
-Bush has caused him to miss his tradition of attending the local Memorial Day parade.
+Bush caused him to miss out on the local Memorial Day parade that he traditionally attends.

-The 93-year-old was taken to a hospital Sunday in Maine after he experienced low blood pressure and fatigue.
+The 93-year-old was taken to a hospital Sunday after he experienced low blood pressure and fatigue.
 A spokesman said he’d likely be in the hospital for a couple of days for observation.
 There was no immediate update on his condition on Monday.

-Residents attending the Memorial Day parade in Kennebunkport, down the road from Bush’s summer home, expressed concern for the nation’s 41st president.
+Residents attending Monday’s Memorial Day parade in Kennebunkport, down the road from Bush’s summer home, expressed concern for the nation’s 41st president.

-The parade’s grand marshal, Tom Willey, wished the president a speedy recovery.
+The event’s grand marshal, Tom Willey, mentioned the president in his remarks, wishing him a speedy recovery.

 Most Read Nation & World Stories